 In July 2021, the City of Perth dismantles Paul Ritter's 1971 iconic monument Ore Obelisk (popularly known as the Kebab) from its Stirling Gardens premises after the work is deemed structurally unsound.
 The Obelisk is chopped up and placed into storage while the feasibility of its restoration is assessed.
 Ultimately, costs of conservation and reinstatement are estimated at $113,000.
 Nothing happens.

 In June 2024, the City of Perth votes in a meeting to accept the donation of an artwork it identifies as The Spaceman from American artist Brendan Murphy, purportedly valued at $1 million (in unspecified currency).
-The deal is brokered by local gallerist Paul Gulotti, and the donation is made on condition that the City agrees to cover costs of transport and installation (estimated at approximately $250,000) and instate the work to coincide with a planned future exhibition of Murphy's work at Gulotti's Cottesloe gallery.
+The deal is brokered by local gallerist Paul Gullotti, and the donation is made on condition that the City agrees to cover costs of transport and installation (estimated at approximately $250,000) and instate the work to coincide with a planned future exhibition of Murphy's work at Gullotti's Cottesloe gallery.
 The City later determines that it will install the Spaceman on the now-vacant base where the Ore Obelisk once stood.

 In March 2025, a public campaign forms beneath the hashtag #savethekebab to publicly oppose the installation of the Spaceman, and to call for reinstatement of the Ore Obelisk.
 Precise angles of prosecution vary, but argument generally casts Ore Obelisk as a storied and cherished component of Perth's cultural and historical landscape, deserving of conservation as a matter of principled priority before even entertaining the prospect of what lead campaigner Helen Curtis dubs a ‘parachuted-in piece of 1960s space paraphernalia.’
 The campaign has since gathered substantial steam among key players in Perth's arts-industrial complex and broadened to question the handling of other public artworks within the City of Perth.